TankerHQ/quickstart-examples/client/web/tutorial/README.md

 The `encrypt()` method takes a string as parameter and returns some binary data.
 Our server used to accept the contents of the notes as strings, that's why we use `toBase64()` here.

+At this point:
-At this point, return to the application in your browser and save again some content in the input.
-It should be already encrypted when pushed to the server.
+* go back to the application in your browser,
+* click on save: your data is now already encrypted when pushed to the server,
+* click on load: you'll see some gibberish in the input as you got encrypted data from the server but did not add code to decrypt it yet.

 ### Decrypting data